postgres/pgweb/docs/frontend.rst

 should be kept lower for pages that have frequently updating data, such as the front page or the survey results page.

-Any model inheriting from PgModel can define a tuple or a function called *purge_urls* (if it's a function, it will be called and should return a tuple or a generator).
+Any model can define a tuple or a function called *purge_urls* (if it's a function, it will be called and should return a tuple or a generator).
 Each entry is a regular expression, and this data will be automatically removed from the